Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Scene

-Brian Head boasts a thrilling bike park and is a great destination to add to your weekend biking bucket list.
+Brian Head boasts a thrilling bike park and is a great high-elevation destination to add to your weekend biking bucket list.
 The scenery alone makes the trek to Brian Head worth it.
-The high elevation also provides a welcome respite from the summer heat that scorches much of Utah’s big population centers.
-Brian Head is constantly making improvements to their 100+ mile trail network so it's a worthy destination for any biking enthusiast.
+The altitude provides a welcome respite from the summer heat that scorches much of Utah’s big population centers.
+Brian Head is constantly making improvements to its 100+ mile trail network, so it's a worthy destination for any biking enthusiast.

-For a deeper dive, check out this Ski Utah article or catch the video above.
-Brian Head hosts a ton of summer events including BBQs, concerts, bike races, flower festivals and more, click here for info.
+Brian Head hosts a ton of summer events, including BBQs, a summer music series, Oktoberfest and more, click here for info.
 Lifts operate Friday-Sunday beginning in mid-June.
-Brian Head also serves as an excellent gateway to explore the neighboring Cedar Breaks National Monument and a handful of National Parks.
+Brian Head also serves as an excellent gateway to explore the neighboring Cedar Breaks National Monument and a handful of Utah's National Parks.
 With plenty of affordable lodging options, Brian Head makes an excellent weekend destination.
+There are also awesome singletrack and shuttle trails beyond the resort's boundaries that make this spot a MUST VISIT for passionate mountain bikers.

-Lift-serviced trails at Brian Head encompass beginner to advanced terrain, including gravity flow trails, technical singletrack, and access to hundreds of miles of backcountry trails.
+Lift-serviced trails at Brian Head encompass beginner to advanced terrain, including gravity flow trails, technical singletrack and access to 200+ miles of backcountry trails.
 The Brian Head Shuttle also offers daily transit to popular local trails like Dark Hollow, Bunker Creek, and Blowhard Mountain.
-The trails of Brian Head Resort are downhill only and accessible only during operating hours.
+The trails within Brian Head Resort are downhill only and riders may only access them during operational hours.

-Brian Head prices tickets purchased on current demand so you can save some cash by purchasing tickets or packages ahead of time!
+Brian Head prices tickets based on current demand, so you can save some cash by purchasing tickets or packages ahead of time!

 Lift-Served Chairlifts